jpleva91/tensorflow-priority-score-model/README.md

 # Priority Attention Score Prediction

-This project aims to predict an "Priority Score" for patients based on a variety of factors such as the days since their last visit, their status, and the statuses of various modules.
-The higher the attention score, the more attention the patient might require from medical staff.
+This project aims to predict an "Priority Score" for data based on a variety of factors such as the days since creation, their status, and the statuses of various child data.
+The higher the attention score, the more attention the record might require.

 ## Overview